-Sirens programming is the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-For our 2019 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their approach to their topic and provide details on proposal requirements.
+At Sirens, programming means the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
+In our 2020 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Later this week, we’ll review panels, roundtable discussions, and workshops/afternoon classes.
-You can submit a proposal any time from April 4 to May 15.
+Later this month, we’ll review panels, roundtable discussions, and workshops/afternoon classes.
+You can submit a proposal any time from March 16 to May 15.

-Papers and lectures are our umbrella terms for a presentation format in which one or more presenters convey research, analysis, or other information.
-Maybe you’re a reader who wants to examine the use of technology in fantasy literature, or an educator who wants to analyze course curricula that include fantasy works, or two agents who want to deconstruct frequently seen feedback on fantasy submissions.
+Papers and lectures are our umbrella terms for a presentation format in which a single presenter or a coordinated team convey research, analysis, or other information.
+Maybe you’re a reader who wants to examine common tropes of origin stories in comic books, or an educator who wants to deconstruct the idea of a literary canon, or a pair of publishing professionals who want to analyze challenges in the publication of fantasy work.
 These approaches to these topics would make terrific papers or lectures.

 The difference between a paper and a lecture, at least to Sirens, is quite small.
-For Sirens, you’re welcome to read a paper, present with PowerPoint slides, or simply speak from your notes.
-Please note that you need not provide your paper or slides as part of the submissions process, though you may want to have us publish them in our compendium after Sirens.
+You’re welcome to read a paper, give a slide presentation, or simply speak from your notes.
+Please note that you need not provide your paper or slides as part of the submissions process, though you may want to have us publish them in our compendium following Sirens.

-Papers and lectures are researched in advance—though “research” can mean a number of things.
-As this format is great for sharing information, papers and lectures often require some amount of research.
-Scholarly papers, certainly, are heavily researched (usually for academic work that is relevant to Sirens), but even a reader’s textual analysis, a course curricula presentation, or an overview of legal provisions involves gathering information for presentation.
-You may do more or less research depending on your topic and your existing knowledge, your research needs may vary.
+Papers and lectures require advance research—though “research” can mean a number of things.
+As this format is ideal for sharing specialized information, we anticipate that papers and lectures will depend upon some amount of research.
+Scholarly papers, certainly, are heavily researched (usually for academic work that is relevant to Sirens), but even a reader’s textual analysis, a course curriculum presentation, or an overview of legal provisions will involve gathering information prior to the presentation.
+Depending on your topic and your existing knowledge, your research needs may vary.
 You might hit the library, conduct a survey, or re-read a book series (or re-watch some TV!) to take notes.

 Papers and lectures may be 25 or 50 minutes long.
-Shorter slots generally work out to reading about 6–10 pages of a paper.
-Some presenters may prefer the longer period, especially if they want to dedicate time for audience questions; these presenters will need closer to 10–15 double-spaced pages to read or the equivalent in speaking notes.
+Shorter slots generally are equivalent to reading 6—10 pages of a double-spaced paper.
+Some presenters may prefer the longer period, especially if they want to dedicate time for audience questions; these presenters will need closer to 10—15 double-spaced pages to read or the equivalent in speaking notes.
 We encourage presenters to practice and time their presentations prior to arriving at Sirens.

 You can collaborate on papers and lectures.
 Often, individuals with complementary expertise or shared opinions on a topic will co-present a paper or lecture.
 This can work in two ways: (1) the presenters co-present the topic itself in a way that works for them (perhaps presenting jointly or splitting a topic into sub-parts), or (2) the presenters propose pre-empaneled papers.
-If you and your co-presenters generally tend to agree on a topic, though, we strongly encourage you to consider proposing a paper or lecture, as opposed to a panel (which is a format best suited for discussion and debate among panelists with different perspectives).
+If you and your co-presenters generally tend to agree on a topic, we strongly encourage you to consider proposing a paper or lecture instead of a panel, which is a format best suited for discussion and debate among panelists with different perspectives.

 Pre-empaneled papers—a series of two or more papers or lectures on a similar topic or theme—are one option for multiple presenters.
-Pre-empaneled papers are proposed as a unit, but presented individually in sequence.
+Pre-empaneled papers are proposed as a unit but presented individually in sequence.
 Each presenter will have 25 minutes to present their individual paper.
-If presenters prefer, a moderator (who may or may not contribute a paper) may organize the group and keep everything on time, perhaps leading the audience question period (or even asking questions of the presenters), and that moderator may also read a paper if they choose.
+If presenters prefer, a moderator (who may or may not contribute a paper) may organize the group and keep everything on time, perhaps also leading the audience question period (or even asking questions of the presenters).

 Proposal requirements include a presenter biography (50–100 words), a presentation summary (50–100 words), and a detailed abstract (300–500 words).
 We will publish the biography and the summary on our website and in our program book to help attendees navigate our programming and decide which presentations they’d like to attend.
 The abstract is for the vetting board: It should explain your topic and approach, be far more in depth than your summary, and demonstrate your research, analysis, and conclusion.